arnavgautam/TreeHacks2015/Demos/Demo-Geolocation-PHP-Service/Demo.md

 	_Storage Keys_

 <a name="segment4" />
-### Adding Depedent Libraries and Uploading an existing PHP Website into the Windows Azure Web Site using GIT ###
+### Adding Depedent Libraries and Uploading an existing PHP Website into the Microsoft Azure Web Site using GIT ###

 > **Speaking Point**
 >
-> Before we can push our site up to Windows Azure, we need to pull down a couple third party libraries.
+> Before we can push our site up to Microsoft Azure, we need to pull down a couple third party libraries.
 This PHP site was built using Silex which is a micro-PHP framework.
 Silex allows the site to easily set up web service end points.
 Let's go get that library now.

 1. Open a browser and go to http://silex.sensiolabs.org/